aviemet/useInertiaForm/README.md

 ## useInertiaInput

-This hook must be consumed within the context of the privded `<Form>` component.
+This hook must be consumed within the context of the provided `<Form>` component.

 While it's possible to use this in a component to define each input for a form, it's intended to be used to define custom input components.